 Waterloo Bridge (1900) by Claude Monet, located in the Santa Barbara Museum of Art in California, United States; Claude Monet, Public domain, via Wikimedia Commons

 There are also several variations of value in art, referred to as high-key, low-key, and mid-range.
-Value adds effects like highlights and shadows, which create emphasis, perspective, depth, contrast, and so much more to a visual composition – giving it life.
+Value adds effects like highlights and shadows, which create emphasis, perspective, depth, contrast, and so much more to a visual composition, thus giving it life.
+As such, one needs to carefully examine all the shapes and sizes of value in art to ensure that one makes the best out of this art element.

-Value in art comes in many different shapes and sizes as we have illustrated with value in art examples.
-It is considered an important art element to understand and like so many other art enthusiasts and artists, we also encourage you to grab a pencil and a sheet of paper and start sketching an object to get a first-hand experience of how value in artworks.
+Value in art comes in many different shapes and sizes as we have illustrated with the above value in art examples.
+Value is considered an important art element to understand, and like many art enthusiasts and artists, we encourage you to grab a pencil and a sheet of paper and start practicing your hand at creating value in art!

 We have written a series about all the elements of art, if you would like to dive a bit deeper into the topic: